ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_variables/index.md

 ## 1 Network Common Data Format (NetCDF)

-Many organizations and scientific groups in different countries have adopted a data format called [NetCDF](https://www.unidata.ucar.edu/software/NetCDF/) by the Unidata Community as a standard way to represent some forms of scientific data.
+Many organizations and scientific groups in different countries have adopted a data format called <a href="https://www.unidata.ucar.edu/software/netcdf/" target="_blank">NetCDF</a> by the Unidata Community as a standard way to represent some forms of scientific data.

 NetCDF (with file extensions `*.nc`) is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.